matthew-clark3/MRes_TechnoCAC/README.md

  - **Javascript:** *.js* files used by the system, such as UI elements and rhythm generation.
  - **Outputs:** Recorded outputs used for assessment in *.wav* format.
 Includes screenshots of each output's setup prior to recording.
  - **Patchers:** The subpatchers which make up the system.
 Also includes previous iterations of subpatchers.
- - **Samples:** Samples folder.
+ - **Samples:** Samples folder (samples used in generating outputs are not available as un-intergrated distribution violates the licensing agreement).
 Additional samples can be added to their designated folder (or added to a newly created audio folder).
 Leave the **Synth** folder as is to preserve synth functionality.

 ## User Interface